deckhouse/prompp/CONTRIBUTING.md

 Deckhouse is an Open Source project, and third-party contributions are warmly welcome.

-## Guidelines

-Please read [the Deckhouse wiki](https://github.com/deckhouse/prompp/wiki) to learn about building, testing, releasing, and troubleshooting Deckhouse, as well as our naming convention for code itself, modules names, Helm values, etc.

 ## What to do

 - Contact us via [Telegram chat](https://t.me/prom_plus_plus) for any questions on developing Deckhouse Prom++ & contributing to this repo.